Water supply and sanitation in Nigeria: Financing

 While all three government levels are supposed to fully participate in financing water and sanitation investments, local governments often do not have the resources to do so.
 State and federal levels also provide only limited funding.
 Thus, most public water and sanitation investments in Nigeria are financed by donors.

 The sharing of oil and tax revenues between different levels of government is a politically sensitive issue in Nigeria, which is divided between a Muslim North and a mostly Christian South and where one region in the South accounts for all oil revenues.
 Between 1948 and 2001, nine commissions, six military decrees, one Act of the legislature and two Supreme Court judgements have attempted to define fiscal interrelationships among the component parts of the federation without resolving the issue.
 Federal revenues include about 90 percent of government revenues, including oil royalties and import duties.
 These are pooled with the more limited state and local revenues, and the pooled resources are then shared by the three levels of government according to an agreed formula.
 After independence, the federal government received 40% of revenues and the states government also received 60%, an arrangement that would benefit the oil-producing region in the Niger Delta.
 Local governments had no share.
 After the Biafra War the share of federal government was increased to 80% in 1968, but was subsequently decreased again.
 Since the 1976 Local Government Reform, local government receives its own share of revenues.
 As of 1999, the share of local government was 20%, the state share was 24% and the share of the federal government and for special projects was 56%.

 External cooperation

-The most important external partners in the Nigerian water supply and sanitation sector are the African Development Bank, the European Union, Japanese JICA, UNICEF, USAID, the NGO WaterAid, Action Against Hunger (NGO) and the World Bank.
-The African Development Bank and the World Bank provide loans to the government; the European Union, JICA and USAID provide grants to the government; UNICEF and WaterAid receive grants from governments and donations from the public to implement their projects in cooperation with, but not through the government.